zPalworld/zPalWorld-NetCrack/README.md

 - Easy Pal Condensation - Requires only 1 Pal for all upgrade levels

 ## Cage Spawner - Thanks to contributor FriendlyButFire
-- Spawn any Pal you want in syndicate cage
+- Spawn any Pal you want in cage
 > [!Note]
 > This only works in Single Player/Co-Op Host game modes